Deeeeksha/Final-Capstone-Project/readme.md

 [Arpit Khandelwal](https://www.linkedin.com/in/arpitkhandelwal1984/)

 ## License ##
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.Dipayan